 Introducing Pomona’s Pectin

 Then in January, as I was preparing for the marmalade challenge, some of my wise new friends in the “Food in Jars” group on Facebook told me about Pomona’s Pectin and I am in love.
-I have always hated how much sugar goes into traditional jam and jelly recipes, and try to cut it down and in the past had used the Ball Low Sugar Pectin.
-And while that works fine after you learn that a “boil that doesn’t stir out” means a really hot full boil that really actually doesn’t stir out, I am now a Pomona’s Pectin superfan.
+I have always hated how much sugar goes into traditional jam and jelly recipes, and try to cut it down in the past had using the Ball Low Sugar Pectin.
+And while that works fine after you learn that a “boil that doesn’t stir out” means a really hot full boil that doesn’t stir out, I am now a Pomona’s Pectin superfan.
 This stuff rocks.

 My marmalade from January was amazing (if I can so modestly say), and in February I made some raspberry jam with some freezer raspberries we couldn’t keep up with from our bushes last summer – also amazing (compared to the raspberry syrup I made during a prior attempt.)
 It’s so nice to be able to make things with less sugar and actually taste the fruit while having it still be as “jel-ly” as it should be.

 This brings me to part #1 of 2 of the March challenge – the jelly.
-Since last summer, I’d been wanting to make some jalapeno jelly.
+Since last summer, I’ve been wanting to make some jalapeno jelly.
 One of my aunts had told me about her friend’s jalapeno jelly and how they eat it on crackers with cream cheese and it’s delicious.

-Since we don’t have air conditioning, my summer canning is usually reserved for necessities like green beans, pickles, spaghetti sauce, salsa and more.
+Since we don’t have air conditioning, my summer canning is usually reserved for necessities like green beans, pickles, spaghetti sauce, salsa, and more.
 The jalapeno jelly was dropped off my priority list.
 Until this March challenge, that is!

 Pepper Jelly

-The pepper jelly as it cooked - isn't it pretty?!For my March jelly project, I chose to make Pomona’s Pectin recipe for “Jalapeno-Confetti Jelly,” which can be found in the Preserving with Pomona’s Pectin cookbook.
+For my March jelly project, I chose to make Pomona’s Pectin recipe for “Jalapeno-Confetti Jelly,” which can be found in the Preserving with Pomona’s Pectin cookbook.
 Basically it’s a combination of both sweet bell peppers and jalapeno peppers, red wine vinegar, lime juice, sugar, tequila, and yep – Pomona’s Pectin.

-The pepper jelly canned in jars!While the peppers were cooking with the other ingredients, I made myself a margarita with some of my salt-preserved limes from the February challenge.
+While the peppers were cooking with the other ingredients, I made myself a margarita with some of my salt-preserved limes from the February challenge.
 It was dee-licous.

-Goose breast dinner with pepper jellyThe jelly set really well, and since it was made in the middle of March I have used it as the sauce on some Cuban pork sandwiches, a dipping sauce for some egg rolls, and just this week a dipping sauce for some pan-seared goose breast steaks that my husband made for us.
+The jelly set really well, and since it was made in the middle of March I have used it as the sauce on some Cuban pork sandwiches, a dipping sauce for some egg rolls, and just this week a dipping sauce for some pan-seared goose breast steaks that my husband made for us.

 This stuff rocks, I could eat it on just about anything.